 - And stay within the budget

 Your vendor of choice needs to be able to communicate with various departments of your resort.
-For instance, one of our team members were conversing with a future vacationer on Twitter about their stay on the Gulf Coast.
+For instance, one of our team members was conversing with a future vacationer on Twitter about their stay on the Gulf Coast.
 The dialog finally led to that future vacationer making reservations at the resort.
 The team member quickly contacted the reservations desk to let them know that they should be expecting a call from the vacationer and what they were looking for.
 This was all coordinated in a matter of minutes.
 The end result was a very happy vacationer that gave wonderful reviews about the property and has returned several times since then.

 Today social media plays a large role in a resorts operations both customer service and marketing.
 It is vital that when getting help with your resort’s marketing that the help you employ is up for the challenge.